-Low hydrogen stick electrodes come in hermetically sealed cans to prevent moisture pick up.
-However, once the package is open the coating can be above permissible levels of moisture within a few hours.
-The rate of moisture pickup depends on several factors including but not limited to relative humidity, electrode coating characteristics, and storage locations.
+Low hydrogen SMAW (stick) electrodes come in hermetically sealed cans to prevent moisture pick up.
+However, once the package is open the coating will begin to pick up moisture from the atmosphere and reach levels of hydrogen above permissible limits within a few hours.
+The rate of moisture pickup depends on several factors including, but not limited to relative humidity, electrode coating characteristics, and storage locations.

-Once low hydrogen electrode cans have been opened and the electrodes are exposed they should be used inside of a few hours.
+Once low hydrogen electrode hermetically sealed cans have been opened and the electrodes exposed to the atmosphere, they should be used within a few hours.
 If not, they should be stored in a holding oven.
-The AWS D1.1 welding code suggests that these electrodes should be store at a temperature of 250F to 300F.
+AWS D1.1 Structural Welding Code (Steel) suggests that these electrodes should be store at a temperature of 250F to 300F.
 It is common practice to have welders received enough low hydrogen electrodes to last them about half a shift.
-This is good practice as it minimizes the risk of moisture pick up.
+This is good practice as it minimizes the risk of excessive moisture pick up.

 There are several reasons why you want to keep the moisture level below the maximum limit.
-The main three are:
+The main four are:

 - High levels of moisture can cause porosity.
 It may not be enough to have surface porosity, but an x-ray will reveal internal porosity when used.